amar-laksh/amar-laksh.github.io/_posts/2017-06-20-IRCTCs-new-defense.md

 ---
-layout: post
 title: Updating CAPTCHA for CAPCTHA's sake?
 OR How you get to automate the PNR website.
+layout: post
-date: 2017-06-17
+date: '2017-06-17'
-description: The Railways lately decided to update their website but did they?
-tags: [CAPTCHA, vulnerability analysis, IRCTC, PNR]
-fullview: false
+tags:
+- CAPTCHA
+- vulnerability analysis
+- India
+- PNR
 ---

 ![Old website](/images/old-pnr-status.png)